Health

 13. Don’t Be Afraid To Change Doctors

 Not all doctors are equal!
 If you aren’t getting good information or you feel like you’re not being heard, find a different doctor.
-Look for a doctor who views infertility for what it is - as a symptom of an underlying problem.
+Look for a doctor who views infertility for what it is – a symptom of an underlying problem.
 Don’t settle for just platitudes and a prescription for Clomid or a referral to IVF.
 I recommend looking for a doctor who is trained in the NaProTechnology method.
-It wasn’t until I switched to a NaProTechnology Ob/Gyn that I got diagnosed for what caused my infertility and received appropriate treatment.
+It wasn’t until I switched to a NaProTechnology Ob-Gyn that I got diagnosed with what caused my infertility and received appropriate treatment.
 Click here to learn more about the NaProTechnology method or to search for a trained doctor.

-Look for a doctor who views infertility for what it is - as a symptom of an underlying problem.
+Look for a doctor who views infertility for what it is – a symptom of an underlying problem.

 14. Prepare To Be Asked Questions